 Top 5 Vegan Alcoholic Drinks

-If you follow a strict vegan diet, then this will include being careful about which alcoholic drinks you consume.
+If you follow a strict vegan diet, then you need to be careful when booking drink experiences as a number of alcoholic drinks aren’t vegan.
 While the use of fish bones and animal-based gelatines may not sound very appealing to the best of us, we often turn a blind eye.
 This may be due to the fact if you’re not already vegetarian or vegan, you’re already used to eating meat in the first place.

 However, finding that perfect vegan alcoholic drink can lead to holding up proceedings when ordering.
 Likewise, if a nice bottle of wine is part of the regular weekly shop, whether your choice is vegan friendly isn’t always obvious upon first glance.